8 Ways to Prevent Data Loss from Hardware Failure

 • Overwritten data

-• Expired software licenses (SaaS applications)
+• Expired software licenses (SaaS application data)

 Each of these issues has the potential to cause a disaster, but some are more likely than others.

-1) Begin With a Business Continuity Plan
+1) Begin with a Business Continuity Plan

-A business continuity plan (BCP) serves several purposes, but its most important objective is ensuring that your business can continue operating after a disruptive event.
+business continuity plan (BCP) serves several purposes, but its most important objective is ensuring that your business can continue operating after a disruptive event.

 Your BCP should outline the steps and systems for responding to all types of disasters, ranging from hardware failures and system malfunctions to fires and floods.
 Think of this document as a recovery roadmap.
 It should state exactly how your business will attempt to recover from data loss and the procedures for getting everything back online.